french conditional tense

-The French conditional can become quite simple once you’ve learned a few tricks to master it.
+Luckily, the French conditional is quite simple once you’ve learned a few tricks to master it.
+And this guide is here to show you how!

 Contents

-In English, when we speak in the conditional mood, we use helping verbs like “would” and “could.”
 In French, you need to use a whole new conjugation to evoke the same meaning.
-This is one of the reasons that the conditional can seem a bit tough at first, but we promise, it’s not really all that complicated!
+This is one of the reasons the conditional can seem a bit tough at first—but we promise, it’s not really that complicated!

-How to Form the French Conditional Conjugations
+How to Form French Conditional Conjugations

 One of the first things you need to learn when approaching the conditional is how to conjugate it.
 There’s a fairly easy rule and—for once—no exceptions!